tiagofsanchez/custom-claims/README.md

+# The Flow

+This will explain what I am trying to do for the app that I am building There are 2 types of users that can login to my app:
+- Brokers (that will be helping users to get their mortgage or renew it)
+- Users (that will need help with regards to their mortgage)

+## Login for the first time

+There is a Login (`/login`) page and the user will be able to select if he is a User or Broker and he will login to the app for the first time.
+Depending on what the user selects he will be `tagged` with `userrole` of type `Broker` or `User` to differentiate the user.

+**THERE ARE BIG QUESTIONS HERE:**
+- Do I need to user to be `claims_admin: true`?
+How do I attribute the `userrole` in the moment that the user login for the first time?
+I do want to do that from the client side and not from my SQL editor by hand.
+- How do I know the `userole` the moment the user login for the first time or the second time?
+- In case I use the `custom-claims` approach, how do I programmatically create a profile_broker and profile_user so that I can establish the relationship between both?

+## When the user is logged in, after the user logs in

+When the user is authenticated he will be able to access his part of the web app, for example
+- If you are **Broker**:
+  - /broker/dashboard
+  - /broker/about
+  - /broker/leads
+  - ...

+- If you are the **Customer**:
+  - /client/dashboard
+  - /client/about
+  - /client/simulation
+  - /client/effort-rate
+  - ...

+## There are 2 major problems to solve with this flow

+We have 2 problems:
+(1) Anytime a non-authenticated user tries to access a "protected route" he will not be able to do so and will be routed to the `/`login` page.
+(2) If a **Broker** tries to access a route for a **User** he will not be able to and will be shown a `403 - Unauthorized Page`.
+The same behavior will be expected of the **User**.

 # CREDERE 2 sided Login and Auth attempt, a multi-user authentication approach

 In this case I am trying the **Supabase Custom claims approach**